Business Administration (BUSU)

 This course enables students to examine career options and assess career interests, values, skills and aptitudes to identify career goals and strategies to achieve them.
 Students create an electronic portfolio that highlights professional goals and accomplishments.
-Online only.
 3 credits.

 BUSU 598 Graduate Experiential Learning

 Students engage in a supervised experience with an activity of personal and public concern; the fieldwork component may comprise service-learning, internship, or other types of experiential learning.
 Students are required to complete the fieldwork component as well as threaded discussions, assigned readings, and written evaluations and reflections of the readings.
 Also, as a part of the reflection process, students will evaluate and analyze their fieldwork experience.
 Each learning experience project will require a minimum of 7 hours a week on site in addition to course requirements.
 May be repeated for a total of 6 credits upon Dean approval.
 1-3 credits.

 This course teaches foundational statistical methods for collecting, describing and analyzing data for the purpose of problem-solving and decision-making.
 Students will be tasked to rethink events and assumptions through available data, apply different statistical methods on datasets and design a project for management decision-making through data analysis.
 3 credits.

 BUSU 620 Economic Analysis for Managers

 Economic theory is used to analyze supply and demand, firm behavior, market structure, competitive behavior, government regulation, and the global and domestic environment facing the firm.
 Topics include marginal analysis and elasticity, money supply, and international trade.
 3 credits.

 This course examines the key processes businesses use to purchase, make, and deliver products and services successfully, and how these processes are integrated within a supply chain framework.
 Topics include Six Sigma methodology, Customer Relationship Management (CRM), and Process Performance Management.
 3 credits.